The Philadelphia experiment on the USS Eldridge remains one of the most famous governmental experiments to date. The only problem? It never happened.

 The government organizations that were allegedly involved in the experiment claim that it never happened, and indeed no documents have ever been found.
 Truly, the mysterious annotated manuscript of Jessup’s book seems to be the only written mention of the Philadelphia experiment’s in existence.

-Over the years, the experiment has become somewhat of a gambit amongst conspiracy theorists.
-Everyone has their own version of events, or explanation as to what could have caused the alleged teleportation and time travel of an entire naval destroyer, ranging from government contact with aliens to paranormal interference.
+Over the years, the Philadelphia Experiment has become somewhat of a gambit amongst conspiracy theorists.
+Everyone has their own version of events or explanation as to what could have caused the alleged teleportation and time travel of an entire naval destroyer, ranging from government contact with aliens to paranormal interference.

-The sole fact that Carlos Allende seemed to be the only witness to such a large scale event seemed to hold most right-minded people back from believing such a crock.
+The sole fact that Carlos Allende seemed to be the only witness to such a large scale event seemed to hold most right-minded people back from believing the story.
 However, in 1988, Allende was joined by another witness.

 A man named Al Bielek came forward in 1988, four years after Hollywood had gotten their hands on the story of the experiments and over-editorialized it.
 Bielek claimed that he was aboard the Eldridge when it disappeared and that he had been brainwashed to forget it.
 It was only seeing the movie’s depictions of the event that the memories had come flooding back.

-Despite the fact that there were now two men who claimed to have firsthand knowledge of the experiment, the idea that it was a hoax is still the reigning theory.
+Despite the fact that there were now two men who claimed to have firsthand knowledge of the test, the idea that it was a hoax still dominated conversations about the Philadelphia Experiment.